AnwarNajjar/RTIR-splunk-alert/README.md

 ![](https://user-images.githubusercontent.com/55454856/77630722-31b36d80-6f54-11ea-93ea-ea4afac19209.png)

-**Note: make sure that RTIR user have the right access to open ticket on RTIR, otherwise the ticket will not opened.**
+**Note: make sure that RTIR user has the right access to open tickets on RTIR, otherwise the ticket will not be opened.**

 > install from CLI